Exawind/amr-wind/docs/sphinx/user/features.rst

    * Visualization with VisIt, Paraview, yt

-   * Sampling of fields with planes, point probes, lines, volumes, lidar, and radar
+   * Sampling of fields with planes, point probes, lines, volumes, lidar, and radar.

+   * Sampling of fields at probes that follow free surface of liquid-gas flows

    * Scalar outputs such as kinetic energy, enstrophy, total wave energy, and norms

-   * Free surface for gas-liquid interfaces

    * Turbulence averaging quantities such as Reynolds stresses